 Park regulations are enforced for your safety and for the protection of the park and its natural resources.
-To ensure that your visit is more enjoyable, please follow these rules.
+To ensure that your visit is more enjoyable, please follow the rules.
+See the Park Handbook and click the headings below to learn more.

 - Camping permitted only in areas designated for camping.